Identification and protection of privacy vulnerabilities - overview

 Organizations, public bodies, institutes and companies gather enormous volumes of data that contain personal information.
 For reputation, compliance and legal reasons, the personal information needs to be de-identified before shared with third parties, such as analytics teams or research scientists.
 The de-identification process aims to achieve the following three goals: a) significantly and provably minimize the re-identification risk b) maintain a high level of data utility to allow supporting intended secondary purposes and c) maintain the truthfulness of the data at a record level to the largest possible extent.
 It is often the case where the data owners cannot fully understand how vulnerable are their datasets in terms of privacy and what strategy they need to follow to provide the necessary level of protection.

 Our team at IBM Research - Ireland has designed and implemented IBM Data Privacy Toolkit for identifying and protecting privacy vulnerabilities that is provided both as a library and a service model.
-The toolkit covers a broad list of privacy tasks with the end goal to automate the decision making process for data owners.
+The toolkit covers a broad list of privacy tasks with the end goal to guide the decision making process for data owners.

 - Datasets contain personal and sensitive information about individuals; health records, data from IoT devices, free text etc. making data sharing challenging